 - The toilet needs to be updated

-Here, we’ll talk a bit about why your toilet tank might be empty and how toilet tank empty of water can be fixed.
+Here, your Paso Robles plumbers will talk a bit about why your toilet tank might be empty and how toilet tank empty of water can be fixed.

 Fill Valve Issue

 The fill valve in your toilet controls how much water comes into your tank after you flush and use the reserves.
 The fill valve gets a workout over time and can slip out of place.
 If your valve isn’t sitting right in the tank, you can readjust it to manage water levels and prevent having no water in the toilet tank.

 Adjusting the fill valve is something you can do yourself or call a Paso Robles plumber for help.
 If you move the valve yourself, follow these steps:

 - Open your toilet tank to see if there is no water in tank of toilet